Pine Lake Preparatory: Enrollment

-Pine Lake Preparatory's students come from all over the Lake Norman area and beyond.
-Most families live in Iredell or Mecklenburg Counties.
+Pine Lake Preparatory's students come from all over the Lake Norman area and beyond, although most families live in Iredell or Mecklenburg county.
 Like other area charter schools, PLP holds a public lottery each year for available spots.

 Education

 The college preparatory curriculum is rigorous.
-Students write a research paper in their junior year focused on a career interest, and follow up with a comprehensive project senior year.
+Students write a research paper in their junior year focused on a career interest, and follow up with a comprehensive project in their senior year.
 Because of the school's smaller size, students may participate in numerous athletic, civic, and other clubs and teams.
-Pine Lake has a graduation rate of +95% with students being admitted to universities including North Carolina State University, IE Law School of Madrid, UNC Chapel Hill, Colorado School of Mines, Duke, Clemson, M.I.T., and Vanderbilt.
+Pine Lake has a graduation rate of +95%, with students being admitted to universities including North Carolina State University, IE Law School of Madrid, UNC Chapel Hill, Colorado School of Mines, Duke, Clemson, MIT, and Vanderbilt.